 - Professional monitoring: Professional monitoring includes 24/7 access to a live call center that monitors your system.
-If an alarm is triggered, someone in the monitoring system will call to check on you and can request emergency services on your behalf.
-A monitored system typically runs between $15 to $70 per month, or around $35 on average.
+If an alarm is triggered, someone in the monitoring system calls to check on you and can request emergency services on your behalf.
+A monitored system typically runs between $10 to $70 per month, or around $35, on average.

 - Installation: Some companies charge a one-time installation fee to set up your system.
-Professional installation fees range from $0 to $450, with most between $99 and $199.
+Professional installation fees range from $0 to $259, with most companies charging between $99 and $199.
 You can cut this cost altogether if you choose a DIY wireless system instead.

 - Alarm permits: Depending on your location and the type of device, you may need to apply for an alarm permit with your local government.
 Paying annually for an alarm permit ensures emergency services show up at your property when necessary.
 It can also help protect you against fines for false alarms.

 - Maintenance: Don’t forget to factor in the annual cost of system maintenance and upkeep, such as replacing batteries or ordering new equipment (like additional cameras or key fobs).